 The Broader Implication

-Model compression is following the same arc as many technologies: an initial phase where external resources (calibration data, fine-tuning data, human feedback) are assumed to be essential, followed by the discovery that sufficiently clever analysis of the artefact itself renders those resources unnecessary.
+Model compression is following the same arc as many technologies.
+There's an initial phase where external resources (calibration data, fine-tuning data, human feedback) are assumed essential.
+Then someone discovers that sufficiently clever analysis of the artefact itself makes those resources unnecessary.